aspose-html/aspose-html-reference-tutorials/content/english/net/rendering-html-documents/render-mhtml-as-xps/_index.md

 ### 2. Aspose.HTML for .NET

 You'll need to download and install Aspose.HTML for .NET.
-You can get it from the official download link [here](https://releases.aspose.com/html/net/).
+You can get it from the download link [here](https://releases.aspose.com/html/net/).

 ### 3. Basic Knowledge of .NET